QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 |Total cost Approximation in GBP including 1 battery||370|

 ### 3D Printed and Laser cut parts
-The following files are the files we use for the machines at QUB.
+The following files are what we use for the machines at QUB.
 If you require a different type of file check [here](https://github.com/QUB-ASL/bzzz/tree/main/design/Parts_for_3D_printing_and_laser_cutting) or create an issue [here](https://github.com/QUB-ASL/bzzz/issues/new?assignees=&labels=question%2Chelp+wanted&projects=&template=questions.yml).
 | Part | Quantity |
 | --- | ---: |
 |[Controller Case](https://github.com/QUB-ASL/bzzz/blob/main/design/Parts_for_3D_printing_and_laser_cutting/Controller_case/Quadrotor_controller_case%20v6.stl)|1|